nbc/timemoir/README.md

 This is a bit crude but works well for me.

+As this package reads `/proc/<pid>/status`, it doesn’t work on windows.

 ## Installation

 You can install the development version of timemoir like so: